MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/remote_host_management.md

 ![](media/HyperVManager-ConnectToRemoteHostAltCreds.png)

-** *Note: **  It's very easy to forget to set the user and click OK with user `<none`>.
+> Note:  It's very easy to forget to set the user and click OK with user `<none`>.
 If your connection fails, make sure you actually did set the user.

+### Connect to the remote host using IP address
+Sometimes it's easier to connect using IP address rather than host name.
+Windows 10 allows your to do just that.

+To connect using IP address, enter the IP address into the **Another Computer** text field.

 ## Manage a Hyper-V host outside your domain (or with no domain) ##